tsosi-org/tsosi-app/backend/README.md

-# tsosi-app/backend

 Welcome to the TSOSI back-end application, written in Python Django.

-Follow the below procedure if you want to setup the application locally.
+Follow the below procedure if you want to setup the application locally without using the Dev container.

+# Manual setup
 ## Install python & deps

 * Install python 3.12.
 The app has not been tested for other Python versions.